BrandonZhong/FashionAI_Keypoint_Detection_Using_CPM/README.md

 * Rank of the second season: 41/2322
 * Best result: NE = 4.45% for the second season

+## To Do
+* Modify FPN, I find there are some inproper setting of FPN.
+* Add some new kinds of feature fusion strategy proposed in recent literatures.
+* Rethink and deal with the key point positioning accuracy of the first stage which is the basis of the following stages.
+* Add PAF to jointly assistant the key point positioning.
+* Some other ideas.

 ## Results display
 ![blouse](https://github.com/shaoniangu/Realize_Convolutional_Pose_Machines_On_FashionAI/raw/master/Readme_images/blouse.jpg)
 ![dress](https://github.com/shaoniangu/Realize_Convolutional_Pose_Machines_On_FashionAI/raw/master/Readme_images/dress.jpg)